-K. PATIENT CARE PROVIDERS If your work involves direct patient care: Be Alert!!!
+K. PATIENT CARE PROVIDERS

+If your work involves direct patient care: Be Alert!!!

-- Be aware of infection precautions and early signs of infection. - Avoid unnecessary contacts: For example, do not breathe into the face of the patient or touch his or her nose, mouth or incision area without proper barriers - Use clean or sterile technique (where appropriate). - Observe strict precautions when working with dressings, catheters, and other devices.
+- Be aware of infection precautions and early signs of infection. - Avoid unnecessary contacts: For example, do not breathe into the face of the patient or touch his or her nose, mouth or incision area without proper barriers.

+- Use clean or sterile technique (where appropriate). - Observe strict precautions when working with dressings, catheters, and other devices.

-L. MSM RESEARCH LABORATORIES
+L. RESEARCH LABORATORY AND ENVIRONMENTAL SAFETY

-Research Laboratories shall meet the following criteria:
+Research Laboratories and Production Facilities shall meet the following criteria:

-- The State of Georgia regulates biomedical waste under rule 391-3-4-15.
-All biomedical wastes at MSM are autoclave before disposal.
-Sharps are autoclave then incinerated at a Georgia approved facility.
-Employees shall place biomedical wastes in either a sharps container or biohazard bags for autoclaving and subsequent disposal - Laboratory doors should be kept closed while performing duties involving HIV and/or HBV. - Only authorized persons should enter Biohazard work areas and animal facilities (Refer to the MSM Biosafety Manual). - A Universal Biohazard Symbol signage is posted on all access doors and other equipment including freezers and refrigerators - All activities involving potentially infectious materials must be conducted in biological safety cabinets (physical-containment device) within the working laboratory or module.
-No opened benches.
-All biological safety cabinets (BSC) are certified annually by an NSF accredited vendor. - Appropriate personal protective clothing shall be used in work areas, i.e., laboratory coats, gowns, smock, uniforms).
-Decontaminate and/ or discard before exiting work area.
-Contaminated laundry shall be placed and transported in bags or containers labeled or color-coded.
-Contaminated laundry shall not be taken home by employees. - Use gloves when handling infectious materials and/or infected animals. - All spills shall be addressed immediately according to the MSM Biosafety Manual for protocol and procedure. - Vacuum lines shall be protected with liquid disinfectant trap and high efficiency particulate air filters (HEPA).
-These filters shall be checked routinely for maintenance and/or replacement. - Hypodermic needles and syringes shall be used for injection and aspiration of fluids (See Sharps Disposal). - Each laboratory shall have hand washing facilities, (Hand washing, 11-D). - Eye wash shall be maintained and inspected monthly in all work areas. - All exposures shall be reported to supervisor.
+- All waste shall be incinerated or decontaminated before disposal i.e., AUTOCLAVE. - Laboratory doors should be kept closed while performing duties involving HIV and/or HBV. - Contaminated waste must be placed in durable, leak-proof, labeled and/or color coded containers before transfer to off site locations for decontamination. - Only authorized persons should enter Biohazard work areas and animal facilities (See Biohazard Safety Manual). - A Universal Biohazard Symbol must be posted on all access doors. - All activities involving potentially infectious materials must be conducted in biological safety cabinets (physical-containment device) within the working laboratory or module.
+No opened benches. - Appropriate personal protective clothing shall be used in work areas, i.e., laboratory coats, gowns, smock, uniforms).
+Decontaminate and/ or discard before exiting work area. - Use gloves when handling infectious materials and/or infected animals. - All spills shall be addressed immediately according to the Bio-Safety Manual for protocol and procedure. - Vacuum lines shall be protected with liquid disinfectant trap and high efficiency particulate air filters (HEPA).
+These filters shall be checked routinely for maintenance and/or replacement. - Hypodermic needles and syringes shall be used for injection and aspiration of fluids (See Sharps Disposal). - Certified biological safety cabinets (Class I, 11, 111), Personal Protective Equipment (PPE), and other personal protection devices shall be used for activities where potential infectious disease exposure might occur. - Each laboratory shall have hand washing facilities, (Hand washing, 11-D).

-- Exposures determined potentially infectious shall be reported to the Student Employee Health Services/Infection Control Office and Human Resources according to MSM policy and procedure. - All research laboratories employees are required to participate in annual Bloodborne Pathogen Safety training in accordance with federal regulations.
-Training is provided by the MSM Institutional Safety Office for the Research Enterprise.
+- Eye wash shall be maintained in all work areas. - All exposures shall be reported to supervisor. - Exposures determined potentially infectious shall be reported to the Office of Infection Control and Human Resources according to federal regulations (Bloodborne Pathogen Standard) and MSM policy and procedure. - HIV/HBV research laboratories and production facilities are required to participate in annual Institutional Safety AND Infection Control training in accordance with federal regulations (Expanded Bloodborne Pathogen Standard) and the MSM Bloodborne Pathogen Policy.